-PayPal is the most popular payment service in Germany.
+PayPal is the most popular payment service in World.
 Now several large banks and savings banks are joining forces to develop a uniform payment system called “XPay”.

 Paying has rarely been easier; users can send money to each other via smartphone or computer.
 Often an e-mail address is sufficient and the desired amount is within seconds with the recipient.
 Contactless payment is particularly advantageous in the current situation.
 Now a German payment system wants to confront the market leader PayPal with “XPay”, as reported by Nordbayern.de, among others

 Cartel Office has given the green light